CONNECTICUT'S LOCAL ARTISTS GIVE YOU IDEAS TO CELEBRATE NEW YEAR'S SAFELY - BOCETO MEDIA

 First Night Hartford

-You can safely celebrate New Year's 2022, by visiting First Night Hartford.com where you can check out the program of activities that will motivate you to celebrate with your family and friends.
+Ring in 2022 safely and joyfully by visiting First Night Hartford.com, where you can explore a full lineup of activities designed to inspire celebration with family and friends.

 Do you have a tip or know something interesting?
 Email me bocetomediamc@gmail.com